-My artistic practice is part of a pictorial tradition closely linked to the history of art, while reinterpreting it through the prism of our times.
-It draws on the collective imagination to explore the tensions inherent in the human experience, both ephemeral in its nature and enduring in its consequences.
-On a formal level, my work reactivates certain codes of Romantic aesthetics - exaltation of the sublime, fascination with ruins, melancholy of the landscape - while injecting a surrealist sensibility, where the dreamlike and the strange open up new readings.
+My painting is part of a pictorial tradition closely linked to art history, while contextualizing it in light of current issues.
+I therefore draw on the Western imagination to explore the tensions inherent in the human experience, which is both ephemeral in nature and lasting in its consequences.
+Formally, I reactivate certain codes of Romantic aesthetics: exaltation of the sublime, fascination with ruins, melancholy landscapes, while injecting a dreamlike sensibility.

-The very materiality of painting, through its durability, links me to the five centuries of creation that precede me as much as it projects me into the unknown of the next five.
-In this way, my landscapes - both interior and universal - question the place of man in the continuum of time, in a world suspended on the brink of the abyss.
-I perceive ghosts, ruins, birds of misfortune and fiery fissures, revealing symbols of our condition.
+The very materiality of painting connects me to the five centuries of creation that precede me, just as it propels me toward the unknown of the next five.
+In this way, my work questions the place of humans in the continuum of time, within a world suspended on the brink of the abyss.
+I perceive ghosts, ruins, birds of ill omen, and fiery cracks, symbols that reveal our condition.

-Although the conception of the end of the world has long been apprehended through metaphysical prisms, it is now inscribed in the tangible consequences of human intervention.
-In response to the collapse of perspectives and persistent blindness to the threat, my iconography weaves together anxiety and contemplation, as a silent way of grasping the irreversible.
+Although the concept of the end of the world has long been viewed through a metaphysical lens, it is now part of the tangible consequences of human intervention.
+With the collapse of perspectives and persistent blindness to the threat, my iconography weaves a link between anxiety and contemplation, as a silent way of grasping the irreversible.

 [FR]